-Some submissions to this Review have proposed in response that KiwiSaver membership and contributions should become compulsory.
+Some submissions to this review have proposed in response that KiwiSaver membership and contributions should become compulsory.
 However, compulsion would be perceived by members as an additional tax (even though contributions are placed in an individual account) and undermine the objective of encouraging individual responsibility and choice.
-It is also unclear the extent to which compulsion would allow higher income earners to simply substitute KiwiSaver for other forms of saving102 - meaning that compulsion would not affect all members equally.
+It is also unclear the extent to which compulsion would allow higher income earners to simply substitute KiwiSaver for other forms of saving - meaning that compulsion would not affect all members equally.
 A proportionally greater burden would probably fall on those with low incomes.
 A compulsory system can also be expensive because of the need to ensure compliance.
-In addition, tax incentives are often still required to help make compulsion acceptable.
+In addition tax incentives are often still required to help make compulsion acceptable.
 With compulsion, there is little incentive for regulators and the finance industry to reduce complexity, increase transparency and allow for comparability of superannuation products.
-Financial services providers would not have to work so hard to get and to keep customers, so competition and the pressure for innovation would be reduced.
+Financial services providers don't have to work so hard to get and to keep customers, so competition and the pressure for innovation are reduced.

 In terms of compulsion being a means of building numbers of KiwiSaver members, it needs to be remembered that these have grown from zero to 2.2 million in six years on a voluntary, albeit incentivised, basis.
-Slowing numbers of opt-outs would suggest that a more active approach to auto-enrolment could dramatically increase membership without resorting to compulsion (say an auto-enrolment day on which all employees who were not already members of KiwiSaver would be enrolled, with the right to opt out retained).
-The question of how to build members' engagement remains, but this is a job for both general financial education, and specific marketing and communication by providers.
-Hopefully also, if the implications of potential changes to indexation of NZS canvassed by this Review are clearly signalled, KiwiSaver membership and engagement will both increase.
+Slowing numbers of opt-outs would suggest that a more active approach to auto-enrolment could dramatically increase membership without resorting to compulsion (say an 'auto-enrol' day on which all employees who were not already members of KiwiSaver would be enrolled, with the right to opt out retained).
+The question of how to build members' engagement remains, but this is a job for both general financial education and specific marketing and communication by providers.
+In particular, it is to be hoped that if the implications of changes to indexation of NZS proposed by this review are clearly signalled, KiwiSaver membership and engagement will both increase.

-Finally, the 1992 Task Force on Private

-Provision for Retirement (The Todd Task Force)

-noted a likely outcome of a compulsory

-savings system would be the introduction of

-means testing for NZS.
-This would represent

-a fundamental change to the system

-of retirement income that has served

-New Zealand so well over several decades.
+Finally, the 1992 Task Force on Private Provision for Retirement (The Todd Task Force) noted a likely outcome of a compulsory savings system would be the introduction of means testing for NZS.
+This would represent a fundamental change to the system of retirement income that has served New Zealand so well over several decades.
 ACCESS TO MORE AND BETTER DATA WOULD ENABLE MORE PRECISE MONITORING OF TRENDS.

-101 Depending on tax treatment and other assumptions used.
-102 A Treasury paper (Law, D., Meehan, L. and Scobie, G. (2011) 'KiwiSaver: An Initial Evaluation of the Impact on Retirement Saving'.
+A Treasury paper (Law, D., Meehan, L. and Scobie, G. (2011) 'KiwiSaver: An Initial Evaluation of the Impact on Retirement Saving'.
 Treasury Working Paper 11/04.

-New Zealand Treasury) reports that approximately one-third of contributions made to KiwiSaver represented additional savings.
+New Zealand Treasury) reports that approximately one third of contributions made to KiwiSaver represented additional savings.

-103 The Cooper Review: supersystemreview.gov.au.
+The 'Cooper Review': supersystemreview.gov.au.

-104 One submission to this Review explicitly disagrees on this point; see cffc.org.nz - 2013review-submissions-BNZ.
+One submission to this review explicitly disagrees on this point; see cffc.org.nz -2013review-submissions-BNZ.